buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 web service.
 For example, code that calls the database to fetch a user.
 There are many possible names for such a thing: domain, module, component, package, service, etc.
-Name is not important, as long as it's consistent throughout the discussion.
+Name is unimportant, as long as it's consistent throughout the discussion.
 I'll call it a **module**.
 A module that queries a user from somewhere (presumably DB) - the `UserModule`.
 That's the first.